pepmartinez/keuss/docusaurus/docs/04-Usage/02-redis-conns.md

 sidebar_label: Redis Connections
 ---

 Keuss relies on [ioredis](https://www.npmjs.com/package/ioredis) for connecting to redis.
-Anytime a redis connection is needed, keuss will create it from the opts object passed:
+Anytime a redis connection is needed, Keuss will create it from the opts object passed:

 * If `opts` is a function, it is executed.
 It is expected to return a redis connection
 * If it's an object and contains a `Redis` field, this field is used to create a new [ioredis Redis object](https://github.com/luin/ioredis), as in *return new Redis (opts.Redis)*